How To Calculate

 Rosemary Njeri

-Substances that have a high specific heat capacity is suitable as a material for constructing kettle handlers, insulators and oven covers, because, a high amount of heat will cause only a small change in temperature hence the material won’t get hot too fast.
+In addition, substances that have a high specific heat capacity are a suitable material for constructing things like kettle handlers, insulators and oven covers.
+This is because, a high amount of heat will cause only a small change in temperature hence the material won’t get hot too fast.

 Calculate Specific Heat.